mattermost/mattermost-handbook/operations/research-and-development/engineering/sustained-engineering/team.md

 1. Quality issues affecting community.mattermost.com or community-daily.mattermost.com
   * When a high impact issue affects the community server, SET responds and is responsible to coordinate fixing
-  * Primary goal is to restore stability, whether this is fixing or reverting code
+  * The primary goal is to restore stability, whether this is achieved by fixing the issue or reverting code
 2. Handles customer support escalation
-  * Primary goal is to help with issues that require code change
+  * The rimary goal is to help with issues that require code changes or in-depth knowledge of the code internals
   * Be helpful with training/knowledge sharing for the support team
   * Identify customer support requests that are features and route to PM as necessary
 3. General bug fixes
   * Pick up any bugs in triage without an obvious owning feature team
   * Work on bugs in this order: hotfix, release, customer reported, other

-## Customer and Pre-Sales Support Escalation Process

-Part of SET's responsibility is to interface with the customer support team.
-SET's primary goal in respect to support is to triage escalated support issues, work on any high priority customer bugs requiring code change, as well as provide training and knowledge share with the customer support team.

-For details on the Customer/Pre-Sales Support Escalation Process, please refer to [this document](https://docs.google.com/document/d/1eEnG0YA6G8_1futRlvBs2Vm88xkc0nTnZCynYXZNTBE/edit?usp=sharing).
+4. [~Ask R&D](https://community-daily.mattermost.com/core/channels/ask-r-and-d) channel — this channel should be monitored, but checking it once or twice per day is sufficient.